FWM#: 437 (New)

 A. A non-Federal employee may be given an excepted appointment for 2 years without regard to the provisions governing appointment in the competitive service.
 This appointment may be extended for not more than an additional 2 years.
 Qualification requirements for assignment positions should be established in accordance with 5 CFR 302, which governs employment in the excepted service.

 B. The non-Federal employee on assignment is a Federal employee for the duration of the appointment and has all of the rights, benefits, and privileges associated with that appointment.

 C. An appointment of an individual to an SES position must be accomplished via an SES limited term appointment.

 For information on the content of this chapter, contact the Division of Human Capital.
-For more information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.